NYK0de/Places/README.md

 - [Git](https://git-scm.com/) - Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 - [Java](https://www.java.com/en/) - Java is a programming language and computing platform first released by Sun Microsystems in 1995.
 Install Java 8 and Java 11.
 - [Android Studio](https://developer.android.com/studio) - Android Studio provides the fastest tools for building apps on every type of Android device.
-Version Arctic Fox | 2020.3.1 Patch 3.
+Version Bumblebee | 2021.2.1 Patch 1.

 ## screenshots